panesofglass/DataStarExamples/README.md

 - **Learn Once, Build Anything**: If you can build a traditional web page, you can build reactive applications.
 No need to learn Redux, React, or complex state management patterns
 - **Instant Feedback**: Create responsive interfaces that feel like native apps - type in a search box and watch results filter instantly, all without complex client-side code
 - **Focus on Features, Not Plumbing**: Spend your time building features users love instead of managing state, writing JavaScript, or debugging client-server communication
-- **Say Goodbye to Full Page Refreshes**: The dreaded full page refresh is a thing of the past with DataStar - enjoy smooth, partial updates that keep your users in flow
+- **Say Goodbye to Full Page Refreshes**: The dreaded full page refresh is a thing of the past with Datastar - enjoy smooth, partial updates that keep your users in flow

-## Why Use DataStar?
+## Why Use Datastar?

 - **Minimal JavaScript**: Just include a single 12.9 KiB file - smaller than Alpine.js and Htmx combined
 - **HATEOAS Compliant**: The only JavaScript you need is the library itself - no additional client-side code required